Volunteer Recreational Safety Instructor

 Why volunteers are necessary

-- Because there are not enough conservation officers to conduct training in every community in the state.
+- There are not enough conservation officers to conduct training in every community in the state.
 Although conservation officers are active in the recreational safety programs, they generally do not have enough time to conduct entire training classes along with their many other duties.

 - Volunteers provide skills or expertise otherwise not available within the agency.
-Examples of such skills include professional teaching experience, safety specialty training and specialty training in outdoor recreation.
+Examples of such skills include professional teaching experience, specialty safety training and specialty outdoor recreation training.

 What the program offers the instructors